qzxcvbn/Csa/OPEN_LETTER_TO_LINUX.md

 Vision for a Sovereign Internet

+All implementations will carry mandatory ethical constraints (Non-Coercion, Non-Transactional, Metadata Blindness) to ensure sovereignty is never weaponized.”

 Our goal is to build a digital environment where identity is an act of presence rather than a record in a database.
 By adopting this standard, Linux can lead the transition from "Managing Liabilities" to "Executing Mathematical Constants."

 The math is ready.
 We are now seeking the vessel.